mck-/Open-VRP/README.md

 ```
 (define-problem 'vrp *node-coords* n "output.png")
 ```
-where *node-coords* is a list of node-coords and n is the number of vehicles.
+where *node-coords* is a list of pairs and n is the number of vehicles.

 ## TODO